llimllib/obsidian-archive/computer usage/mac os/Avoiding gatekeeper in your terminal.md

 That will prevent Gatekeeper from running on every app you launch.

 via [this article](https://nnethercote.github.io/2025/09/04/faster-rust-builds-on-mac.html) where the author investigated build slowdowns due to Gatekeeper.
-There [is a comment](https://news.ycombinator.com/item?id=24394150) on news.yc that suggests you may need to run `sudo spctl developer-mode enable-terminal` to enable that category
+There [is a comment](https://news.ycombinator.com/item?id=24394150) on news.yc that suggests you may need to run `sudo spctl developer-mode enable-terminal` to enable that category.

+I've added it to my [mac setup script](https://gist.github.com/llimllib/3fc4fefcfc0152dad8c58201246d8802#file-install-sh-L201-L204)

 **TODO**: I really want to be able to add apps to this category with a command line program - anybody know how to do that?